Street cleansing service update

 Between April and November we cut grass on a rolling schedule on land owned by the Council.
 The frequency of our grass-cutting is influenced by the weather conditions.

 When we cut the grass in non-wild meadow areas, the equipment we use mulches the grass to allow it to naturally decompose in-situ which is better for the environment.
 We will clear mowings from paths as soon as possible after cutting.
 In total we maintain approx. 260 hectares of grass.

 We are changing the way that we cut council-owned hedges to protect and benefit wildlife, reduce congestion and reduce costs.
 We aim to cut hedges in late winter (January and February) except where there is an over-riding safety concern (e.g. along roads).
-In total we cut around 14.1 miles of hedges a year.
+In total we cut around 28km of hedges a year.
+For more information on hedge and shrub cutting, you can read of our FAQs and check which hedges are cut when and how often.

 The Tree Managers in the Parks and Bereavement Services Team manage approximately 35,000 trees growing on council owned land within the district.
 We also manage over 100 hectares of woodland and implement new tree planting schemes.
 If you have a query relating to a tree in a council owned park, open space, cemetery, allotment, woodland, car park or on the public highway please contact the tree managers via Council Connect 01225 394041.
 Responses to frequently asked questions can be found here.
 The Council also has a level of responsibility in relation to private trees in falling distance of a public highway.
 We may be able to advise or take direct action if a tree is causing a hazard to highway users - if you have concerns over such a tree please contact the tree managers as above.
 The Parks Team are not directly responsible for managing trees on school sites, children’s Centre’s, Curo housing estates (formerly Somer Housing) or Sirona sites.
 Please contact the relevant site staff as below:-